GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-valid-attr/index.md

 layout: post
 title: "`[aria-*]` attributes are not valid or misspelled"
 description: |
-  Learn how to improve your web page's accessibility for screen reader users by making sure that all ARIA attributes are valid.
+  Learn how to improve your web page's accessibility for assistive technology users by making sure that all ARIA attributes are valid.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse: